How to Find Out What Year Your House Was Built

 - Zoning and land use information

-Local Historical Societies: Community organizations often maintain extensive property records.
+Local Historical Societies: Community organizations often maintain extensive property records, especially for older homes.

 Resources Available: